-A workweek is seven consecutive 24-hour periods.
-For most employees the workweek will run from Monday through the following Sunday.
-With the approval of the city administrator, departments may establish a different workweek based on coverage and service delivery needs (e.g., police department, fire department, public works department).
+A workweek is seven consecutive 24 hour periods.
+For most employees the workweekwill run from Saturday through the following Friday.
+With the approval of the cityadministrator, departments may establish a different workweek based on coverage and service delivery needs (e.g., police department, fire department, park and recreation-department).